In simple words, Amazon Redshift or AWS Redshift is a Cloud based Data Warehouse service by Amazon Web Services (AWS).

 A Data Warehouse is a repository to store large amounts of historical data meant for generating reports and performing analytics.
 If the data is in a structured or semi-structured format, then you can store it in Redshift.

-Traditionally, most data warehouses are hosted on premise; however, Amazon Redshift as a fully managed cloud service handles all aspects of scaling, capacity provisioning, cluster backup, patching and upgrading.
+Traditionally, most data warehouses are hosted on premise and managed by a team of System Administrators and Database Administrators.
+However, Amazon Redshift as a fully managed cloud service handles all aspects of scaling, capacity provisioning, cluster backup, patching and upgrading.
 That makes a huge difference!

 The benefits of Cloud Computing are immense; however, for the sake of simplicity let’s just say it saves you a lot of money and heartburn.